Enhancing Representations through Heterogeneous Self-Supervised Learning: Method

 \subsection{Enlarging the Model Discrepancy}

-In \secref{sec:4_2}, we have demonstrated that a more significant model discrepancy brings more gains to the base model.
+\secref{sec:4_2} demonstrates that a larger model discrepancy can bring more improvement gains.
 Inspired by this observation, we propose three simple but effective technologies to magnify such discrepancy and further boost the performance.

-\myPara{Cooperation of multiple auxiliary heads.} The base model only learns limited characteristics from a specific auxiliary head.
-To this end, we combine multiple auxiliary heads to complement more characteristics that are missing from the base model.
-Specifically, supposing there are $n$ auxiliary heads composed of different architectures, we represent them as $\{h_1^i | i \in [1, n]\}$ and $\{h_2^i | i \in [1, n]\}$ in teacher and student, respectively.
-Each auxiliary head $h_{1/2}^i$ outputs representations $h_{1/2}^i(z_{1/2}^b)$, and we combine them as follows:
+\myPara{Cooperation of multiple auxiliary heads.} \reversion{The base model only learns limited characteristics from a specific auxiliary head.
+Inspired by the principles of ensemble learning, where combining multiple models can bring performance improvements, we try to combine multiple auxiliary heads built by distinct architectures to complement more characteristics that are missing from the base model.} Specifically, supposing there are $n$ auxiliary heads composed of different architectures, we represent them as $\{h_1^i | i \in [1, n]\}$ and $\{h_2^i | i \in [1, n]\}$ in teacher and student, respectively.
+With the representations $z_{1/2}^b$ produced by the base model, each auxiliary head $h_{1/2}^i$ processes them and generates representations $h_{1/2}^i(z_{1/2}^b)$. \reversion{As shown in \figref{fig:enlarge_d} (a), these representations are combined as follows:}

 where ${\rm concat}$ means the concatenation along the channel dimension.
 Then, we substitute these representations into \eqref{eq:L_total} and get the new loss functions as follows: